jporeilly/Pentaho--Containers/01--Infrastructure/infrastructure.md

 ### <font color='red'>Pentaho Data Integration & Server</font>

-This server has been configured with an 'pentaho' user with sudo privileges.
+This server has been configured with 'pentaho' user with sudo privileges.

 <font color='teal'>The Pentaho Server 9.3 has been configured.</font>